namm9an/-SciPhraseMine-Unveiling-Scientific-Insights-through-Keyphrase-Extraction/README.md

 ## Getting Started

-To get started with SciPhraseMine, follow these steps:
+To get started with this project, follow these steps:

 1. Clone the repository to your local machine: git clone https://github.com/namm9an/SciPhraseMine.git